Treode/store/client/DESIGN.md

 The client is requesting the value of key "star-wars" in the table "movie".
 Since this key's value may have changed over time, the client gives a time range for the value, and tolerances for the age of items from intermediate HTTP caches.
 Specifically, the client wants a value that was written on or before time 1421236153024853 &micro;s.
 The client already has a value that was written on 1338735183450735 &micro;s, so it only needs a new value if it was written since then.

-The client will accept a value from an intermediate cache, only if that cache read the DB less than 300 seconds before the request.
+The client will accept a value from an intermediate cache, only if that cache has read the DB less than 300 seconds before the request.
 Otherwise, the client wants the value directly from the DB server.
-Finally, the client could have used  the `no-cache` directive to **force** the cache to forward the request to the DB server, even if the cache already has a value satisfying the other requirements.
+Finally, the client could have used  the `no-cache` directive to force the cache to forward the request to the DB server, even if the cache already has a value satisfying the other requirements.

 ### Write Requests

+#### PUT or DELETE a Single Row

-The client message to the DB includes the table ID and a list of operations to perform on the table.
-The operations should be sent to the DB server as a conditional batch write.
+The client message to the DB includes the table name and operation to perform on the table.

 The HTTP request for write should be similar to the following:

-    PUT /[table_id_string]/[key_string] HTTP/1.1
+    PUT /[table]/[key] HTTP/1.1
     If-Unmodified-Since: [http date]
     Transaction: id=[identifier, globally unique]
     Condition-TxClock: [timestamp, microseconds, 64 bits]

     [JSON]

 The `If-Unmodified-Since` and `Transaction`, `Condition-TxClock` headers are optional.
-Note, that if included, the `Transaction` header needs only the `id` directive.
+If included, the `Transaction` header needs only the `id` directive.
 The `item` directive is necessary only for pipelined batch writes.

 Here is an example of the HTTP write request of one item: